International Consulting Program

 The Global Education Office and the School of Business are pleased to offer an exciting summer international internship experience in four different locations.
 Four locations—Athens, Greece; Cordoba, Spain; Prague, Czech Republic; and Guadalajara, Mexico—are open to undergraduate students.
 Tokyo, Japan is open to graduate students.

 The program fee for ICP is $750.
-Students are also encouraged to apply for the Sharon and Baxter Phillips need based scholarship.
+Students are also encouraged to apply for the Sharon and Baxter Phillips scholarship and the Steiner Family scholarship.

 Review information about program fee inclusions on each site’s Budget Sheet, which is linked from their individual application page.

 |Richmond portion||May 20-June 10, 2019|

 |Abroad portion (graduate)||July 5-July 20, 2019|